Back to Dealfront DigestSales

 This article is also available in German.

-Without a proper structure to guide all these aspects of the product launch, things can go wrong easily.
-For instance, you might use weak unique selling points that lead to a less fruitful product launch.
-That’s why creating a GTM (go-to-market) strategy is a must.
+Without a structured approach to managing these moving parts, one mistake after another can occur.
+For example, you might use weak unique selling points that lead to unsuccessful launches.
+That's why developing a go-to-market (GTM) strategy is essential.

-A go-to-market strategy is a tactical roadmap on how to launch a new product, core feature, or introduce an existing product into a new market.
-It involves multiple marketing assets, including pricing models, buyer personas, and sales strategies.
+A go-to-market strategy is a tactical roadmap for launching a new product or core feature or introducing an existing product into a new market.
+It involves multiple marketing assets, including pricing models, buyer personas, and sales strategies

 What is the purpose of a go-to-market strategy?